 Fortunately, the risk of endometrial cancer and high estrogen levels — estrogen dominance — can be mitigated by being mindful to make sure your hormone levels are balanced.
 This can be done by proactively getting your hormone levels saliva tested before experiencing symptoms that could be caused by serious health concerns.

 Support for the Post-Menopause Years

 The benefits of bioidentical progesterone in post-menopausal women are not often discussed in the doctor’s office.
 For those women who want to relieve the symptoms of menopause while protecting their overall health and well-being, plant-based topical progesterone can be your best friend.
 Many women try different options for hormone imbalance relief that, at best, provide only partial assistance or none at all.
 Plant-based progesterone creams can often help reduce many of the annoying side effects of hormonal imbalance, which is why, over the years, non-prescription topical progesterone has become so attractive to many women.

-As far as hormone needs, every woman is unique, and bioidentical hormone replacement therapy should be based on individual needs and preferences.
-I highly suggest working with a functional medicine doctor or Naturopath who specializes in bioidentical hormone replacement therapy.
+As far as achieving balanced hormones, every woman is unique, and bioidentical hormone replacement therapy should always be based on individual needs and preferences.
+I formulated Oasis Serene Progesterone Cream in 2005 for women who wanted and needed a bioidentical progesterone cream free of toxic ingredients or unneeded herbs.
+Oasis Serene USP Progesterone Cream provides the balancing support women need — especially during the post-menopausal years — in a formula that’s bioidentical, fully adaptogenic, and easy to use during every stage of a woman’s life.
+I highly suggest working with a functional medicine doctor or Naturopath who specializes in bioidentical hormone replacement therapy to help determine your needs.
 With the right support and information, you can feel and look your best as you go through the season of post-menopause.